DimiyaJr/DimiyaJr/README.md

 [![MasterHead](https://raw.githubusercontent.com/rajpratyush/rajpratyush/master/me_1.gif)](https://DimiyaJr.io)
 # 💫 About Me:
-I am a software engineer with strong skills in OOP, Java, JavaScript, <br>HTML, and CSS.
-I also have a solid grasp of HTTP and the lifecycle of web <br>apps, especially single page applications.
-Excellent knowledge of source <br>control tools (Git), as well as Android app development expertise with <br>Android Studio.
-Understanding behavior-driven testing, continuous <br>integration, and deployment procedures, as well as unit testing ideas.
+I am a software engineer with strong skills in OOP, Java, JavaScript,HTML, and CSS.
+I also have a solid grasp of HTTP and the lifecycle of web apps, especially single page applications.
+Excellent knowledge of source control tools (Git), as well as Android app development expertise with Android Studio.
+Understanding behavior-driven testing, continuous integration, and deployment procedures, as well as unit testing ideas.

 ## 🌐 Socials: